rdjpalmer/portfolio/src/posts/week-38-2020-commitment-before-accuracy.md

 ## On goal setting

 Over the last couple of weeks I’ve been talking about goals with various people.
-Member of my team at TransferWise, people I’m close with.
+Members of my team at TransferWise, people I’m close with.
 People who are unsure of what they want from the future, or how to get there.

 Goal setting should be easy.
-The hard part should be achieving them.
-Goals needn’t be complicated.
-At best, they’re a simple tool to get you moving in the right direction.
+They're a tool to get you moving in the right direction.
+That hard part, should be achieving them.

 To understand how to use them as a tool, first you must start at the end.
-Interviews love the question “where do you see yourself in five years”?
+Interviewers love the question “where do you see yourself in five years”?
 It’s not much of an interview question because it’s too easy to game.
-But it is a great opportunity for self reflection.
+It is however, a great opportunity for self reflection.

-By starting with a question like this (I call them seed questions) you can start to understand how to see your future self.
+By starting with a question like this (I call them seed questions) you can start to understand how you see your future self.
 By having a vision of your future, you can work backwards to what you need to do now to make it happen.

 Let’s say you want to own a house.
 In the UK, you’ll need either a 5% or 10% deposit to secure a mortgage.
 By knowing these facts, you can set a saving goal.
 A saving goal enables you to evaluate your finances.
 Evaluating your finances allows you to make adjustments so you can reach the saving goal in good time.